 This ensures that employees and other stakeholders have access to the most up-to-date information as the emergency unfolds.

-Emails and manual phone trees don’t do a good job of providing crisis communications to employees who may be away from their desks, and both are ineffective during a power failure.
-It’s more effective to communicate using mobile technology, which goes where the user goes.
+- Information Should Be Accessible Anywhere: Emails and manual phone trees are ineffective for crisis communications when employees may be away from their desks.
+Both are ineffective during a power failure.
+It is more effective to communicate using mobile technology, which goes where the user goes.

-Not every employee should receive every message during an emergency; that just slows down his or her response time by flooding him or her with irrelevant information.
-Ideally, your system should be able to target specific individuals and departments, such as PR and IT, to ensure the most pertinent information gets to those who need it most.
+- Messages Should Be Relevant To The Individual: Not every employee should receive every message during an emergency.
+Response time will slow down if team members are flooded with irrelevant information.
+Ideally, your system should be able to target specific individuals and departments to ensure the most pertinent information gets to those who need it most.

 As a result, people at every level of your organization are equipped with the right information, at precisely the moment they need it most.
-This helps streamline emergency response, protect people, keep physical and digital assets safe, and minimize lost productivity and revenues.
+This streamlines emergency response, helps protect people, keep physical and digital assets safe and minimizes lost productivity.